michaelbarnes/udacity-image-processing-api/README.md

 ~ npm run start
 ```

-This start the server on port 3000.
+This starts the server on port 3000.
 Open a new browser window and navigate to [http://localhost:3000](http:localhost:3000).
 This launches the application front-end, where you can see a list of directories and all the files contained within, along
 with a small bit of UI that allows you to upload new files to the server.

 > The Server class has a setting named: `createDirs: true | false`.
 By default this is set to true.
 If it's `true` it will
-> create the required directories (`assets/full` & `assets/thumb`) in the route directory of the project, if they do not
+> create the required directories `assets/thumb`) in the route directory of the project, if it does not
-> exist and create a sample .jpg file in the `assets/full` directory.
+> exist.
-> The two asset directories are excluded from the git repo.
+> The thumb directory is excluded from the repo.

 ### API Usage

 #### Fetch an image

 ```
-GET /api/images?filename=sample&width=200&height=200
+GET /api/images?filename=fjord&width=200&height=200
 ```

 This fetches a thumbnail version of the image specified by the `filename` query parameter and resizes it based on the